The Stories Behind 10 Johnny Cash Songs

 In the song, Cash explains that he always wears black to performances and public appearances because of social injustices, “just so we’re reminded of the ones who are held back.”
 It’s a great story, but it’s not 100 percent true.
 In 2002, he told Larry King that black was his signature color simply because he felt most comfortable in it, although he preferred light blue in summer.
 “You walk into my clothes closet.
 It’s dark in there,” he said.

-Rolling Stone says the inky wardrobe was also helpful when it came to hiding dirt and dust in the early touring days.
+Rolling Stone wrote that the inky wardrobe was also helpful when it came to hiding dirt and dust in the early touring days.

 Sound a little off-brand?
 It was.
 In the early ‘80s, Cash felt that Columbia, his record label, was ignoring him and failing to promote his music properly.
 He decided to record a song so awful that it would force Columbia to cut his contract early.
 The plan worked, but it came at a price.
 “He was kind of mocking and dismantling his own legacy,” daughter Rosanne later said.
 Here’s a sampling of the lyrics, in case the video is too painful to watch: “I put your brain in a chicken last Monday, he’s singing your songs and making lots of money, and I’ve got him signed to a 10-year recording contract.”